InTheCar/ACU6/README.md

 Now we can start with the first application for the ACU6.
  It's "Hello World" from ACTIA.

-At first, we will create a directory for this application.
+At first, we will create a directory for this application and create the file structure for the project.
 This can also be found here in the chapter "Creating your first application"

 https://production.connect.actia.se/docs/acu6-pro/latest/